HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/1-searching-for-understanding-data/index.md

 description:
 ---

-To start to explore how to access and use geospatial data, we will start with an example data scenario.
+To explore accessing and using geospatial data, we will start with an example data scenario.
 The map below shows census tracts graded by social vulnerability index, layered against the locations of known toxics release facilities in Massachusetts.

 ![Map showing toxics release sites in Massachusetts layered on top of social vulnerability index](tri_svi.png)